-In May 2018, we issued \$1,150.0 million in principal amount of convertible senior notes due 2025 and entered into related convertible note hedge and warrant transactions.
-We used a portion of the net proceeds to repay at maturity all of our \$690.0 million outstanding aggregate principal amount of convertible senior notes due in 2019.
+In August 2023, we issued \$1,265.0 million in principal amount of convertible senior notes due 2029 and entered into related convertible note hedge and warrant transactions.
+We intend to use a portion of the net proceeds to repay at maturity our \$1,150.0 million outstanding aggregate principle amount of convertible senior notes due in 2025.
+Additionally, we used a portion of the net proceeds of the offering for share repurchases.